 Which Is Better: Fundrise or REITs?

-It’s not possible to say if it is better to invest in Fundrise or REITs.
+It’s not possible to say if investing in Fundrise or REITs is better.
 Both investments have their benefits and drawbacks.
 If you are interested in real estate investing but are unsure where, how to start or what real estate project to invest in, then Fundrise is a better option for you.

 Fundrise makes the rather complicated world of real estate investing easy to understand for everyday individuals like you and me.
 Meanwhile, if you are an experienced investor who doesn’t need any investor tools or guidance, then investing in REITs through your brokerage is probably the better option for you.

 There are plenty of people to rave about Fundrise, and just as many individuals who think investing in publicly-traded REITs is the only way to get exposure to real estate investing.